bips-hb/datatrain_workshop_ml/README.md

 * Machine: Boosting

 - Hands-on:
-  - Training Forests and Boosting
+  - Forests and Boosting
   - CV-based model evaluation
-  - Comparing RF and xgboost, maybe with single trees and knn as reference?
+  - Comparing RF and xgboost, maybe with single trees and kNN as reference?

 ### Day 2, morning